How to Buy, Season and Use a Wok

-A 14-inch flat-bottomed carbon-steel wok with a long wood handle is the best all-purpose wok.
-The carbon steel conducts heat efficiently, the wooden handle stays cool and the flat bottom gives the wok more contact with the burner-especially important if you have an electric or under powered gas range.
-You can find them for $20-$40 at kitchenware stores or at Amazon.com.
+A 14-inch flat-bottomed carbon-steel wok with a long wooden handle is the best all-purpose wok.
+The carbon steel heats quickly and conducts heat efficiently, meaning it can cook food fast to give it classic Chinese-style seared flavor.
+Wood is ideal for the handles as it doesn't get hot or melt.
+I also prefer a wok with two handles as it makes it easier to move the large pan around the kitchen.
+And the flat bottom gives the wok more contact with the burner—especially important if you have an electric or under powered gas range.
+You can find a wok for $20-$40 at kitchenware stores or at Amazon.com.

 A well-seasoned wok has a naturally "nonstick" surface, which allows you to cook with less oil while preventing foods from sticking to the pan.
 Seasoned woks have been coated with oil and heated to a high temperature-allowing the oil to deeply penetrate the metal of the pan.
 Most woks are sold without any seasoning, so you need to season your wok before use, following the manufacturer's instructions or the traditional method featured below.

 How to Season a Wok

 The best seasoning method I've used comes from Chinese-cuisine guru Grace Young, known as the "Poet Laureate of the Wok".
 Here's her how to:

 1. Scrub a carbon-steel wok with soap, hot water and a steel-wool pad.
 Rinse and dry thoroughly.

 2. Heat the wok over high heat until a bead of water dropped on the surface vaporizes instantly.

 3. Swirl 2 tablespoons of peanut oil or vegetable oil into the pan.